C31 Melbourne: FishCam

-Fishcam is arguably C31's best-known program.
+FishCam is arguably C31's best-known program.
 It was a pre-recorded broadcast of a fish tank located in the station's studios, set to music by independent artists.
 It used to be live, but the station got complaints from the Australian Communications & Media Authority when there was a dead fish floating on the top of the tank for several days.
 It was originally shown in place of a test pattern when the station had no programming available for broadcast.
 After it was discovered that Fishcam was reasonably popular, Fishcam became a scheduled show and was even listed in the TV guide.
 C31 has boasted that Fishcam is "very popular" and is so widely recognised in the Melbourne community that "many people know C31 as 'the fish station'."

 The station has previously made VHS tapes of Fishcam available for purchase.
 After having its timeslot continually cut back over the years to make room for more traditional programming, Fishcam finally ceased broadcasting on 4 March 2007.
-On 13 October 2014 FishCam returned at the new time of 9pm hosted by Luis from Lessons with Luis.
-The return of FishCam coincides with the station's twentieth anniversary.
+On 13 October 2014, FishCam returned at the new time of 9pm, hosted by Luis from Lessons with Luis.
+The return of FishCam coincided with the station's twentieth anniversary.